Trout Fishing In The Rain – Is It Better?

 2 anglers enjoying the rewards of trout fishing in the rain.

-2 anglers enjoying the rewards of trout fishing in the rain.
+Two of my clients enjoying the rewards of fishing for trout in the rain.
 They hooked a lot of fish on this cold rainy day.

 Tight Lines